 - Emotional Intelligence: A 21-Day Step by Step Guide to Mastering Social Skills, Improve Your Relationships, and Boost Your EQ by David Clark (Amazon)

 - Primal Leadership: Unleashing the Power of Emotional Intelligence by Daniel Goleman, Richard E. Boyatzis, and Annie McKee (Amazon)

-A book list is also provided here
+A booklist is also provided here

 This skill influences other people’s emotions and reactions.
-Therefore, you can lead emotional intelligence examples when you can read them well.
+Therefore, you can lead to emotional intelligence examples when you can read them well.
 There are many emotional intelligence articles.
-Also you will find lot of emotional intelligence books.
+Also, you will find a lot of emotional intelligence books.
 Emotional intelligence tests can also be handy.
 As a leader, I believe you can do it now.
 You should also Improve your top soft skills that employers will look for future